-We anticipate that the guidance will be welcomed by both FDA and industry as it provides additional clarity on interactions and information needed to determine appropriateness of CID proposals in drug and biologic development programs.
+We anticipate that the final guidance will be welcomed by both FDA and industry as it provides additional clarity on interactions and information needed to determine appropriateness of CID proposals in drug and biologic development programs.
+The public comments for the draft guidance were positive, and the requests for additional information and clarification were addressed.
 This guidance also publicly shows FDA’s commitment to innovation and encourages sponsors to consider CID approaches in settings where they may add value.

 The guidance contains an incredible amount of useful and important information.
 What are a couple of key items that you especially want listeners to remember?

 That is a great question.
 First, I would like listeners to remember that the information and discussions necessary to support CID proposals are going to be complex, and applications will thus benefit from earlier and potentially more frequent interactions, and that CIDs may not be appropriate for all settings but may add value in certain cases.

 Second, to facilitate productive interactions on CID proposals, stakeholders should review the content elements recommended in the guidance for a CID proposal.
 For example, documentation to facilitate discussions may need to include the statistical analysis considerations related to the complex innovative design features, how any prior information is used, a simulation report containing details about operating characteristics if simulations are used, and a comprehensive data access plan defining how trial integrity will be maintained, among other things.